jsoref/telegraf/plugins/inputs/vsphere/README.md

 Any modification should be reflected in this plugin by modifying the parameter `max_query_objects`

 ```
-  ## number of objects to retreive per query for realtime resources (vms and hosts)
+  ## number of objects to retrieve per query for realtime resources (vms and hosts)
   ## set to 64 for vCenter 5.5 and 6.0 (default: 256)
   # max_query_objects = 256
 ```